newcontext-oss/kitchen-terraform/examples/aws_provider/README.md

 ### Verifier

-The verifier is configured with a single group named `contrived`.
+The verifier is configured with two groups, `contrived` and `local`.

 The `contrived` group uses the value of the `different_host_address` output to define an Inspec control attribute named `other_host_address` and